jongrim/react-clipboard-component/README.md

 I'm only distributing CommonJS and ESM bundles at the moment.
 If you need a different format, leave an issue and let me know!

+**A note on Promises**
+The package `clipboard-polyfill` provides an asynchronous clipboard API using promises.
+As such, the author chose to bundle [`es6-promise polyfill`](https://github.com/stefanpenner/es6-promise) with it so that it would be usable in older browsers.
+Since this package bundles `clipboard-polyfill`, you in turn also receive the polyfill.

 ### Usage

 `Clipboard` is a standalone component that comes bundled with [clipboard-polyfill](https://github.com/lgarron/clipboard-polyfill).
 It wraps its methods in a way that is convenient to use within React.
 The component supports three methods for accessing the copy functions and I'll discuss each next, with examples: